Kathmandu Quick Facts

 Fields of Study

-Anthropology, development studies, environmental studies, Nepali language and culture, religion.
+Anthropology, development studies, environmental studies, Nepali language and culture, and religion.

 Fall semester: early August to mid-December